 Even for those that medical marijuana has proven helpful, the stigma around cannabis products is still strong.
-THC pills offer unique discretion than other forms of administration like smoking or tinctures.
+THC pills offer unique discretion over other forms of administration like smoking marijuana or using tinctures.

 With THC pills, a patient can know precisely how much THC they’re ingesting, which can be difficult with tinctures or flowers.
 This method of administering also lowers respiratory side effects common among those who smoke cannabis products.

 Taking pills doesn’t feel as addictive as smoking weed for hours, so an overconsumption of THC pills is very common.
 One issue of ingesting THC is that it can be challenging to mitigate such an episode’s likelihood.
 Once you swallow a pill, there’s little you can do to alter its potency or effects.